Saint Brigid and The Story of a Remembered Soldier

 In Ireland and Scotland, there are many surnames that are derived from the names of Saints.
 Coming up on February 1st - Saint Brigid's Day - it seems a good time to tell the story of one man who held a surname after the saint.
 In this letter, will go back in time to when a young boy from Ireland lost his life in the fields of France, and has been forever immortalised by a famous song of war and loss.

-There also seem to be a lot of commemorations in the past while – we had the 1916 Rising centenary a year ago.
-Indeed, in the same year we had another commemoration – July 1st, 2016 was the centenary of the first day of the Battle of the Somme – the bloodiest battle of the first World War.
+There also seem to be a lot of commemorations over the past while – for example, we had the 1916 Irish Easter Rising centenary one year ago.
+That same year we had another commemoration – it was the centenary of the first day of the Battle of the Somme – the bloodiest battle of the first World War.

 It’s hard to avoid numbers and statistics when it comes to such a momentous event – and we will touch on those, but let’s approach those terrible facts through the story of just one young Irish man.